-The peak body representing WA’s civil infrastructure sector says training in the industry will be devastated by a State Government decision to remove a payroll tax exemption on existing workers doing construction traineeships.
+Training in the civil construction industry will be devastated by a State Government decision to remove a payroll tax exemption for existing workers undertaking traineeships.

 Civil Contractors Federation (WA) CEO Jeff Miller said the decision, which only affects traineeships and not apprenticeships, unfairly targeted certain sectors including civil construction.